Apply for a Grant

-To be used for grant requests $3,000 or less and by nonprofit organizations providing services to the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.
+To be used for grant requests $3,000 or less and by nonprofit organizations providing services to the City of New Buffalo, the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.

 Discretionary Application Long Form

-To be used for grant requests over $3,000 and by nonprofit organizations providing services to the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.
+To be used for grant requests over $3,000 and by nonprofit organizations providing services to the City of New Buffalo, the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.